Liquid-Surf/solid-compound/docs/architecture/scenarios.md

 ### Solid App Developer

 The Solid App developer wants to create an application that can house all the different end-users.
 The Solid App developer is familiar with Web development and has worked with Solid before, but is not an expert with all Solid paradigms.

+#### Without Solid-Compound

+#### First Iteration (Basics)

+Allow simple sign up and login with the app.
+Create to-dos through an HTML form.

+Features

+- Login with Solid IDP
+- Read and write to Solid pod
+- Create WebId
+- Create Solid Pod

+1. Integrate solid-client-authn for authenticating with Solid Pods
+2. Integrate solid-client or LDO for access stored in Solid Pods
+3. Build tool to provide list of Solid Pod providers and create WebId and Pod on behalf of the user
+   1. If the user wants the app to create WebId and Pod with external Pod provider
+4. Local Storage with app
+   1. Host locally a Solid Pod (CSS)
+   2. Or file based
+5. Provide HTML form with username, email address and password to create an account with app
+   1. Point 4. and 5. will be connected.
+The user's data will be stored in CSS where the app hosts it
+6. Integrate with RemoteStorage.js
+   1. Define `Data Modules` via json-ld to store Linked Data with Dropbox/Google Drive
+7. Give option to migrate data via pod-migrator
+   1. Migrate from internal WebId and Solid Pod to remote

+#### Second Iteration (Shared Lists)

+This round we want to be able to share lists between users, no matter where the data is stored.

+1. Shared lists need a reference who participates in a list
+2. Create a central place to store a shared list index
+   1. Existing App's CSS can be used
+   2. Store shared lists index with information on who the participants are
+   3. Use participants identifier to fetch their data and find the list to render
+   4. TODO: How to do this with remotestorage?

+## Notes

+User A stores in Solid Pod and gives access to User B User B stores whereever

+User B visits app, can fetch their own data, permission to read User A's data in their Solid pod If data if fully public, no problems
+If data is only shared with user B. It will only work if user B has a WebId If user B has their data in our Solid Pod, they will a WebID, if they have it remotely in Solid pod they can also